loopbackio/loopback.io/pages/en/lb4/index.md

 " %}

 {% include see-also.html title="GitHub Repo" content='
-LoopBack 4 framework code is being developed in one "mono-repository":
-[loopback-next](https://github.com/strongloop/loopback-next) rather than dozens of different repos, as in v3.
-Components will be in their own individual repositories, however.
+LoopBack 4 framework code is being developed in one "mono-repository", [loopback-next](https://github.com/strongloop/loopback-next), rather than multiple repos, as in v3.
+However, examples and externally-developed components will be in separate repositories.
 '%}
 ## Built for API developers